'Day Without Immigrants' shuts down businesses

 Customer: Nothing can replace immigrants

-Every Tuesday and Thursday for the past five years, Hiba Hamwi picks up breakfast at Pan American Bakery in Rosslyn, Virginia.
+Every Tuesday and Thursday for the past five years, Hiba Hamwi picks up breakfast at Pan American Bakery in Roslynn, Virginia.
 The full-time student said the cheese empanadas make her 8 a.m. class "so much less dreadful."

 But this Thursday morning, a sign at the bakery read, "Thursday is going to be closed."